Süperstar '83: Release and promotion

 Süperstar '83 was released on 19 March 1983 by Balet Plak as phonograph records.
 In the weak after its release, it ranked 17th on Hey magazine's Local Pop Music/Foreign Pop Music chart and a week later it topped the chart and kept this position for five weeks.
 It spent a total of 25 weeks on the list.
 The musical show Süperstar Ajda '83, which started on 18 March and took place in Şan Music Hall in Istanbul on various days for two months, constituted the first leg of the album promotions.
-The show also featured American singer Tommy Garrett, a Czechoslovakian theater group famous for performing the Black Wits show, British musical comedian Alain Kemble, 18 of Gold Angels Ballet performers from England, and 24 members of İstanbul Gelişim Orchestra.
+The show also featured American singer Tommy Garrett, a Czechoslovak theater group famous for performing the Black Wits show, British musical comedian Alain Kemble, 18 of Gold Angels Ballet performers from England, and 24 members of İstanbul Gelişim Orchestra.
 Mazhar Alanson, Fuat Güner and Özkan Uğur trio and Jeyan Erpi appeared on the stage as backing vocalists.
 Preparations for the show began one month in advance, and songs other than the ones originally performed in Büyük Kabare were performed in this show for the first time.
 On the second day of the musical show, cocktails were served to celebrate the new work and the album record was given to the public for the first time.

 To promote the record, Pekkan gave concerts in different cities including Istanbul, Ankara, İzmir and Bursa, and performed in various fairs and locations across Turkey.
 According to music critic Naim Dilmener, not only some songs but "almost every song [from the album] was known well" thanks to the Süperstar Ajda '83 musical.
 Although Pekkan stated that after this musical she did not want to work in casinos again and wanted to perform big shows with crowded teams, she started to perform again in casinos in August 1983 when the income remaining following the musical was lower than her income from performances in casinos.
 Simultaneously with the promotional musical and concerts for the album, she continued working on the Büyük Kabare musical with Metin Akpinar and Zeki Alasya throughout the year and introduced her new tracks through this show as well.
 In August 1983, she performed with this cabaret many times during the İzmir Fair and around 35 thousand tickets were sold for the show every night she appeared on the stage.
 Together with this, the album increased Pekkan's income in general and she paid ₺35 million in tax, becoming the singer with the highest tax payments in Turkey in 1983.